 Several countries in East Africa refer to the utilization of market mechanisms to facilitate the implementation of their Nationally Determined Contributions (NDCs).
 Having registered a significant number of CDM activities with high sustainable development impacts, many East African countries are keen to build on this experience for accessing Article 6.
 This includes working towards a smooth transition of selected CDM projects that meet Article 6 requirements by allowing Parties to achieve a higher mitigation ambition.
 In acknowledgement of the opportunities that Article 6 entails and the interrelated socio-economic impacts that climate change poses on the region, East African countries view sub-regional cooperation as a potential way for leveraging each other’s strengths on carbon market approaches and climate finance.

-With the support of the GIZ Global Carbon Market Project in East Africa which is being implemented on behalf of the German Federal Ministry for Environment, Nature Conservation and Nuclear Safety (BMU), and in cooperation with the UNFCCC Regional Collaboration Center Kampala, Burundi, Ethiopia, Kenya, Rwanda, Tanzania and Uganda established the East African Alliance on Carbon Markets and Climate Finance.
+With the support of the BMU activity Global Carbon Market in East Africa and in cooperation with the UNFCCC Regional Collaboration Center Kampala, Burundi, Ethiopia, Kenya, Rwanda, Tanzania and Uganda established the East African Alliance on Carbon Markets and Climate Finance.

-The Alliance was officially launched during a side event of the 50th UNFCCC Subsidiary Bodies sessions (June 2019).
-The Alliance National Focal Points, who are appointed by the member countries of the Alliance, endorsed the formal establishment of the Alliance and encouraged other countries in the extended region to seek membership.
+The Alliance was officially launched in June 2019.
+The National Focal Points, who are appointed by the member countries of the Alliance, endorsed the formal establishment of the Alliance and encouraged other countries in the extended region to seek membership.
 They further highlighted the importance of a common East African vision with regards to carbon markets and Article 6 as well as climate finance.
 This is also echoed in the specific objectives of the East African Alliance, which are:

 Inspired by the West African Alliance on Carbon Markets and Climate Finance, the secretariat of the Alliance will be anchored in a local or regional institution within East Africa to provide stability and continuity.
 The secretariat will comprise a dedicated technical advisor in charge of coordination of its activities.
 During the transition period of identifying a suitable secretariat, UNFCCC RCC Kampala and GIZ Uganda are serving this role in close coordination with member countries.